aidin36/cli-openssl-wrapper/README.md

 The project is created to compile with `dotNet framework 3.5`, so `Visual Studio 2008` should be installed on your system.
 You can change the setting if you want to use higher versions of dotNet.

+*Important Note*: Unfortunately, right now, you have to call Dispose of `SSLStream' and `SSLContext' manually.

 Here is an example code:

 ``` C#